Instagram Broadcast Channel for non-profits

 But also this: you’d like to have the option for people to choose whether they receive a humorous style of motivation throughout the challenge, or whether they would prefer cause-related motivational content.

-You can run a broadcast channel for people who are interested in behind the scenes content, and a separate one for important updates from your charity.
-Charities who research cancer treatments for example would be able to offer a channel for people who wish to receive progressions in research.
+Instagram Broadcast Channels are the solution!
+You can run a broadcast channel for people who are interested in behind the scenes content, and a separate channel for important updates from your charity.
+For example, charities who research cancer treatments for example would be able to offer a channel for people who wish to receive information on the progressions in research.

 This feature is providing a new way for non-profits to engage with their fundraisers, donors, and anyone else interested in your organisation.
 We can’t wait to see how charities choose to use it!